jchip/nix-clap/README.md

 Set program version with a string. ie: `1.0.0`

+Return: The `NixClap` instance itself.

 ### `help(setting)`

 Set a custom option setting for invoking help.
 Default is:

+Return: The `NixClap` instance itself.

 ```js
 {